epsagon/epsagon-python/README.md

 ### Custom Errors

-Set a custom error, even if handled correctly:
+You can manually set a trace as an error, even if handled correctly.
+Please refer to the full documentation, about handling of this errors in the issues management.

 ```python
 def handler(event, context):
     try: